TUDelft-books/CSBB-textbook/book/Introduction.md

 # Weekly structure

-Each week (except the first and last of each quarter) during the minor consists of two half days of scheduled activities in the form of interactive lectures, workshops, science spotlights focused on developing skills and broad knowledge.
+Each week (except the first and last of each quarter) during the minor consists of two half days of scheduled activities in the form of interactive lectures, and workshops focused on developing skills and broad knowledge.
+There are also science spotlights to see what different people are doing in the field.

 In addition, students and supervisors will meet with their group on Thursdays to discuss progress.
 Friday will be the integration moment